awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 For details, see the [deleteAlias method](https://docs.aws.amazon.com/sdk-for-java/latest/reference/com/amazonaws/services/kms/AWSKMSClient.html#deleteAlias-com.amazonaws.services.kms.model.DeleteAliasRequest-) in the *AWS SDK for Java API Reference*\.

 ```
-// Delete an alias for a CMK
+// Delete an alias for a KMS key
 //
 String aliasName = "alias/projectKey1";